Fleny113/EndpointMapper/README.md

 }
 ```
 > **Note**:
-> If you want to bind values from the request into params of the request see [this](#parameters-binding-and-function-return)
+> If you want to bind values from the request into the params of the request see [this](#parameters-binding-and-function-return)

 ---

 ## Parameters Binding and function return

-Since EndpointMapper uses the native ASP.NET delegate system to map your endpoint and make them work, so you can threat
+Since EndpointMapper uses the native ASP.NET delegate system to map your endpoint and make them work, you can threat
 your method like the inline delegate to the `app.MapGet(...)` method.

-So you can do
+So you can do:
 - Http Body, Query, Route, Headers binding into the function arguments
-- Dependency Injection (for more details [see this section](#dependency-injection))
+- Dependency Injection (for more details, [see this section](#dependency-injection))
 - Attributes like `[FromBody]` or `[FromQuery]` to explicitly map the required values into arguments
 - Return using the `Results` or `TypedResults` methods or directly a `string` or any other values that ASP.NET
 automatically can translate into a valid HTTP response body

-An example of this can be seen in the [example](#sample) where it's used TypedResults to send an 200 Status code
+An example of this can be seen in the [example](#sample) where TypedResults is used to send an 200 Status code
-response back with attached a body that contains a string saying `Hello world from EndpointMapper`
+response back with a body attached that contains a string saying `Hello world from EndpointMapper`

 ---

 ## Dependency Injection

-While you can use the method parameters to inject your services to be used, if you prefer you still can use the
+While you can use the method parameters to inject and use your services, if you want you can still use the
-constructor of the class you created to resolve your services and map them to a private readonly field for example.
+constructor of the class you created to resolve your services and map them to a private readonly field, for example.

-This is done by EndpointMapper using a middleware, the middleware is registered by-default when using the
+This is done by EndpointMapper using a middleware that's registered by-default when using the
 `.UseEndpointMapper()` on the `WebApplication`, but if you don't want to add it to the middleware pipeline and you
 don't want to use the constructor based DI then you can pass a `false` to the method like this:
 `.UseEndpointMapper(addMiddleware: false)`

 > **Warning**
-> As sayed above setting this to false **will** skip the DI resolution using the middleware, and since EndpointMapper
+> As stated above, setting this to false **will** skip the DI resolution using the middleware, and since EndpointMapper
-> creates the endpoint classes during the `.UseEndpointMapper()` method, and the classes are created uninitialized all
+> creates the endpoint classes during the `.UseEndpointMapper()` method, and the created classes are uninitialized, all
-> the fields will be null (unless the field has a default value) and the _non static_ constructor **wont** be called.
+> the fields will be null (unless the field has a default value) and the _non static_ constructor **won't** be called.
 > So if you need to use a constructor to initialize something and for some reason you can't do it using a default value
 > then setting addMiddleware to false may cause unexpected behaviour, keep in mind that static constructor will be
 > called and will function as normal, as them are called by the .NET runtime